This Aftershokz Trekz Air Review aims to provide a comprehensive analysis of all the significant features and functionalities.

 There are two alternative ways that you can hear sounds and voices: Air conduction and bone conduction.

 Air conduction refers to outside sound carried, from the outer ear, by airwaves and transferred to electrical waves in the inner ear.
 Bone conduction delivers the sound conducted as a vibration through the bones of your face to the inner ear, housing the organs of hearing and balance.
-This way, the sound waves bypass the middle – eardrum and outer ear and directly stimulating the inner ear.
+This way, the sound waves bypass the middle – eardrum and outer ear and directly stimulate the inner ear.

 How does it work?